-a) EMS Captains assigned to an administrative support position.

-- b) Paramedics that have temporarily left the medic program as authorized by the Chief and as provided in Section 7 of this Article. - c) Paramedics who, with the Fire Chief's discretion and under unusual circumstances, are assigned to a suppression work assignment temporarily.
+- a) EMS Captains assigned to an administrative support position. - b) Paramedics that have temporarily left the medic program as authorized by the Chief and as provided in Section 7 of this Article. - c) Paramedics who, with the Fire Chief's discretion and under unusual circumstances, are assigned to a suppression work assignment temporarily. - d) Newly hired entry level firefighters with National Registry Paramedic Certifications will receive Engine Medic Pay until such time that they pass BFD Evaluations (and move to full premium).
+Engine Medic Pay will be removed if they fail to pass the BFD evaluation process.